-This course provides opportunities for students to communicate and interact in French with increasing independence, with a focus on familiar topics related to their daily lives.
-Students will continue to develop language knowledge and skills by using language-learning strategies introduced in the elementary Core French program, and will apply creative and critical thinking skills in various ways.
-They will also enhance their understanding and appreciation of diverse French-speaking communities, and will develop the skills necessary to become life-long language learners.
+This course provides opportunities for students to speak and interact in French in a variety of real-life and personally relevant contexts.
+Students will develop their skills in listening, speaking, reading, and writing by using language learning strategies introduced in the elementary Extended French program.
+They will develop their creative and critical thinking skills through independently responding to and interacting with a variety of oral and written texts.
+They will also enhance their understanding and appreciation of diverse French-speaking communities, and will develop skills necessary for lifelong language learning.

 Prerequisite: Minimum of 600 hours of elementary Core French instruction, or equivalent